Van Gogh (and I really need to find out his real name, but I could not use it here anyway) let Barky out super early.

 Badger loves taking their pictures.

-Whether he will or not, I don't know.
+Whether he will or not, I do not know.

 Life is pretty monotonous.

-Today is Hippie Aunt's 73rd birthday, her first without her big brother.
+Today is Hippie Aunt’s seventy‑third birthday, her first without her big brother.

-Knowing that he never missed sending us a text on our birthdays, I sent her a text.
+Knowing that he never missed sending us a text on our birthdays, I sent her one.

 I’m skirting around the newest school shooting.